d3/d3-sankey/README.md

 * *link*.width - the link’s width (proportional to *link*.value)
 * *link*.index - the zero-based index of *link* within the array of links

+<a name="sankey_linkSort" href="#sankey_linkSort">#</a> <i>sankey</i>.<b>linkSort</b>([<i>sort</i>]) [<>](https://github.com/d3/d3-sankey/blob/master/src/sankey.js "Source")

+If *sort* is specified, sets the link sort method and returns this Sankey generator.
+If *sort* is not specified, returns the current link sort method, which defaults to *undefined*, indicating that vertical order of links within each node will be determined automatically by the layout.
+If *sort* is null, the order is fixed by the input.
+Otherwise, the specified *sort* function determines the order; the function is passed two links, and must return a value less than 0 if the first link should be above the second, and a value greater than 0 if the second link should be above the first, or 0 if the order is not specified.

 <a name="sankey_nodeId" href="#sankey_nodeId">#</a> <i>sankey</i>.<b>nodeId</b>([<i>id</i>]) [<>](https://github.com/d3/d3-sankey/blob/master/src/sankey.js "Source")

 If *id* is specified, sets the node id accessor to the specified function and returns this Sankey generator.
 If *id* is not specified, returns the current node id accessor, which defaults to the numeric *node*.index: